andresgongora/synth-shell/README.md

 The quickuest way to get started is to simply run the installation script.
 Simply download the git repository and run the install script as follows.
-This will add the scripts to `/usr/local/bin`, source them from within `/etc/bash.bashrc`, and create a configuration file under `/etc/andresgongora/scripts`.
+The script will prompt you and guide you through the installation process.
 ```
 git clone --recursive https://github.com/andresgongora/scripts.git
 chmod +x scripts/install/install.sh
-sudo bash scripts/install/install.sh
+scripts/install/install.sh
 rm -fr scripts
 ```